 An eviction is a hurried up civil lawsuit to regain physical possession of real property.
 The owner already has title.
 In a normal civil case, say car accident or breach of contract, it takes 18 months to get to trial.
 Eviction cases are to be tried within 50 days of landlord filing UD.
 California law does not want landlords to resort to “self-help.”
 Do not try to physically evict tenants, turn off the utilities, lock out tenants, calling the police to evict, etc.

 We charge $600 for drafting and filing the unlawful detainer complaint in the local Superior Court.
 We will also use a professional process server to serve the Defendants, plus ALL OTHER OCCUPANTS.
-There is an $80 charge to rush serve the first adult tenant ($85 in Contra Costa County), plus $240 filing fee payable to Superior Court.
-Serving each adult tenants after the first tenant incurs a small fee, $55 or less.
+There is an $80 charge to rush serve the first adult tenant, plus $240 filing fee payable to Superior Court.

 The Sheriffs take about three weeks to evict.
 Within 72 hours, the local Sheriffs will place a Notice to Evict on the tenant’s front door specifying a date and time when the Sheriffs will return to evict.
 Our office will inform the landlord and the landlord will be there on the exact date & time to meet three armed, and wearing body armor, sheriffs to change the locks(all of them).
 Once the landlord has changed the locks, the landlord has legal possession once again.

 If the tenant tries to break back in, the tenant can be arrested for burglary, breaking & entering, felony trespass, etc. About half our eviction cases end in a default with sheriffs’ eviction.
-But, even this way will take $1,100 in legal fees, $240 in filing fee, and cost of process service and take a minimum of five weeks from date of filing eviction with Superior Court.
+But, even this way will take $1,600 in legal fees, $240 in filing fee, and cost of process service and take a minimum of five weeks.

 If the tenants file an answer to the eviction complaint, usually they will not serve the answer on counsel or landlord.
 We will not know until we try to obtain a default.
 While trying to obtain a default(see above), we will also bring a Request to Set Case For Trial.
 If we find that the tenants have answered the eviction lawsuit, we will file the Request to Set immediately, forcing the Court to provide a bench trial date within 20 days.